lucidworks/solr/solr/modules/external-files/README.md

 The external files module can be included in the Solr startup command like other Solr modules.
 The system parameter `EXTERNAL_ROOT_PATH` must also be specified.
-Below is an example startup command which includes the external-file module and the EXTERNAL_ROOT_PATH:
+Below is an example startup command which includes the external-file module and the `EXTERNAL_ROOT_PATH`:

 ```bin/solr start -c -m 6g -Dsolr.modules=external-files -DEXTERNAL_ROOT_PATH=$external_file_root```